gmc-code/PC-Python/docs/python_files/csv_files.rst

     |  Feburary      |  Feb           |  2             |
     ...

-| The line: ``padded_row = [str(i).ljust(14) for i in row]`` pads the strings with spaces on the right to reach 14 characters in length.
+| The list comprehension, ``padded_row = [str(i).ljust(14) for i in row]``, builds a list which pads the strings with spaces on the right to reach 14 characters in length.
-| The print statement uses the join method to concatenate the padded list elements with pipes before and after each line.
+| The print statement uses the string join method to concatenate the padded list elements with pipes before and after each line.

 .. code-block:: python